Do Go On - 407 - The Real Pocahontas

 Yeah.

-who's never seen it, it would sound just as bad shit.
+If I also read out any Round the Twist plot to someone who's never seen it, it would sound just as bad chitters.

-And good on you to Bronson of Bronson and Egi
+And good on you to Bronson of Bronson and Eggie from Bordubis in Western Australia.

 Son of Chris.